tzeikob/javascript-patterns/data-structures/set/README.md

 [Back to Home](../../../../)

 A set is a collection of unordered elements, but unlike arrays a set consists only of unique elements.
 Each set can be subject of mathematical operations like *union*, *intersection*, *difference* and so on.
-A set without element is also known as *null set* or *empty set*.
+A set without elements is also known as a *null set* or an *empty set*.

 ## Implementation ##